HUMAN CLARITY INSTITUTE · FULL RESEARCH REPORT

 “Going for a walk clears my head.”

-A meaningful minority linked focus directly to purpose and values, saying they concentrate best when their work feels significant rather than purely reactive.
+A smaller but consistent group linked focus to purpose and values alignment, describing stronger concentration when work felt meaningful rather than purely reactive.

 “Work that aligns with my passions.”